 INGREDIENTS NEEDED: (SEE RECIPE CARD BELOW FOR THE FULL RECIPE)

-- cornstarch – this is what gives you that crispy skin to don’t skip it
+- cornstarch – this is what gives you that crispy skin so don’t skip it.

 HOW TO MAKE THE BEST SOUTHERN FRIED CHICKEN:

 Place the cut up chicken in a large bowl.
 Add the salt, garlic powder, and onion powder, toss to coat the chicken in the spices.

 Add the buttermilk and hot sauce to the bowl, stir until everything is combined.
 Cover with plastic wrap and let marinate in the fridge for at least 2 hours, but it’s best if you can let it sit overnight.